Optimal Policy Choices Under Uncertainty: Empirical Illustration

 \section{Empirical Illustration}

 In this section I apply the empirical Bayes method proposed in the previous section to estimate optimal local spending rules for making many policy changes at once.
 I find that empirical Bayes shrinkage can have major consequences for welfare relative to a sample plug-in approach, which solves the local problem with raw point estimates of benefit and net cost instead of empirical Bayes posterior mean estimates.
-In particular, I estimate that the empirical Bayes approach results in \textit{increases} to welfare, while the sample plug-in approach results in \textit{decreases} to welfare.
+In particular, I estimate that the empirical Bayes approach results in increases to welfare relative to a sample plug-in approach.

-I use a sample of benefit and net cost estimates for 68 different policies compiled by \cite{hendren2020unified}, which is the set of all policies for which they report confidence intervals on both benefit and net cost estimates.
-Given the finding in \cite{hendren2020unified} that policies targeting children---especially child education policies---are systematically different from policies targeting adults, in the illustration I take the number of policy types to be $T = 3$: non-education, child education, and adult education.
-This yields 20 non-education policies, 23 child education policies, and 25 adult education policies.
+I use a sample of benefit and net cost estimates for 127 different policies compiled by \cite{hendren2020unified} and \cite{hahn2024welfare}.
+I restrict attention to non-international policies in the papers' baseline samples, consistent with a single policymaker operating in a common policy environment.
+I include all such policies for which the papers report confidence intervals for both benefit and net cost.
+Motivated by the finding in \cite{hendren2020unified} that policies targeting children differ systematically from those targeting adults, and by the focus of \cite{hahn2024welfare} on climate policy, I define the policy type characteristic $X_j$ to take one of three values: climate, child, and adult.
+The resulting sample contains 52 climate policies, 32 child policies, and 43 adult policies.

 As discussed at the end of Section \ref{sec_2.3}, a researcher who has compiled sample estimates of benefit and net cost can report to the planner the posterior mean benefits and net costs, which are sufficient for the planner to solve for the optimal local spending rule.
-In practice, the researcher does not know the distribution of true policy impacts and must estimate the posterior means.
-In Section \ref{sec_4.1} I walk through how to calculate empirical Bayes posterior mean estimates following the method of Section \ref{sec3}.
-In Section \ref{sec_4.2} I compare posterior mean estimates to sample estimates of benefit and net cost and discuss the consequences for optimal policy choice.
-I then present numerical welfare estimates showing that in this illustration, the empirical Bayes approach yields welfare gains, while the sample plug-in approach results in welfare losses.
+In practice, the researcher must estimate the distribution of true policy impacts and the posterior means.
+In Section \ref{sec_5.1} I walk through how to calculate empirical Bayes posterior mean estimates following the parametric empirical Bayes method of Section \ref{sec_3.3.1} and the nonparametric empirical Bayes method of Section \ref{sec_3.3.2}.
+For the parametric empirical Bayes method, I proceed as if the true prior were Gaussian.
+In Section \ref{sec_5.2} I compare posterior mean estimates to sample estimates of benefit and net cost and discuss the consequences for optimal policy choice.
+I then present numerical welfare estimates showing that in this illustration, the empirical Bayes approaches yield welfare gains relative to the sample plug-in approach.

 Further details about the data and the implementation are in Supplemental Appendix \ref{app:data}.